xeolabs/xeometry-guide/README.md

 # xeometry

 **xeometry** is an open source \(MIT\) JavaScript library from [@xeographics](https://twitter.com/xeographics) for viewing and interacting with glTF models on WebGL.
 It lets you load multiple models and show, hide, move, query, measure, xray, slice and annotate their objects through a set of simple data-driven functions.

-You can use it to build a viewer app, a custom presentation of a glTF model, or just have fun exploring a model by live coding with the API.
+You can use it to build a viewer app, a custom presentation of a glTF model, or just have fun exploring models by live coding with the API.

 * [Introduction](introduction.html)
 * [Examples](http://xeolabs.com/xeometry/examples)